rustyrussell/bitcoin-iblt/README.md

 6. A bitset of identifiers of transactions not included in the block.
 7. The IBLT itself.

-When generating a block, I assume we record the minimum fee per byte (ignoring any free transactions).

 To create an IBLT from a block:

 1. Pick a 64-bit seed, and encode all the txids in the mempool (try